Cristhan11/Parental_Wifi/docs/DOMAIN_BLOCKING_TESTING_GUIDE.md

 **Test Results:**
 - ✅ Main domain blocked (facebook.com returns 127.0.0.1)
-- ✅ All 14 related domains blocked (verified in config file and DNS resolution)
+- ✅ All 30+ related domains blocked (verified in config file and DNS resolution)
-- ✅ Facebook mobile app cannot function:
+- ✅ Facebook mobile app is effectively blocked:
-  - Videos cannot play
+  - Most videos cannot play
+  - Most functions do not work
-  - Search shows "Page not found"
+  - Search shows "Page not found" or fails
-  - Comments show "Page not found"
+  - Comments show "Page not found" or fail
+  - App is effectively non-functional
+- ⚠️ **Cached Content Limitation:** Some previously cached videos and photos may still load due to device/app cache
+  - This is expected behavior - cached content is stored locally on the device
+  - New content and API calls are blocked
-  - App is effectively blocked
+  - App functionality is effectively disabled
 - ✅ Browser access to facebook.com blocked ("This site can't be reached")
 - ✅ Other domains (google.com, youtube.com) work normally
 - ✅ dnsmasq config file contains all related domains with subdomain blocking enabled
+- ✅ dnsmasq service remains stable (no crashes after optimization)

 **Key Findings:**
-- App-level blocking effectively blocks all related domains (14 domains for Facebook)
+- App-level blocking effectively blocks all related domains (30+ domains for Facebook after domain mapping expansion)
 - Subdomain blocking (leading dot pattern) works correctly for wildcard blocking
 - Config file correctly includes all domains from `getDomainsToBlock()` method
-- DNS blocking is effective - app cannot access any Facebook services
+- DNS blocking is effective - app cannot access Facebook services for new requests
+- **Cached content limitation:** Some cached videos/photos may still display, but this is a device-side cache issue, not a blocking failure
 - Device cache may need to be cleared for immediate effect (app cache + Wi-Fi reconnect)
+- System correctly handles app-level blocking without dnsmasq crashes (optimized reload mechanism)

 **Issues Encountered and Resolved:**
-1. **dnsmasq stopped responding:** Required restart (`sudo systemctl restart dnsmasq`)
+1. **dnsmasq crash on app-level blocking:** Fixed by optimizing `DomainBlockingService` to call `updateDnsmasqBlocklist()` only once instead of reloading for each domain
+2. **dnsmasq reload not applying changes:** Fixed by using `systemctl restart dnsmasq` instead of `reload` for config file changes
+3. **Incomplete domain coverage:** Expanded `$appDomainMappings` for Facebook to include 30+ domains (fallback domains, CDN domains, mobile domains, chat domains)
-2. **App still working initially:** Required clearing app cache and reconnecting Wi-Fi to clear DNS cache
+4. **App still working initially:** Required clearing app cache and reconnecting Wi-Fi to clear DNS cache
-3. **Config file incomplete initially:** Regenerated using `updateDnsmasqBlocklist()` which fixed the issue
+5. **Config file incomplete initially:** Regenerated using `updateDnsmasqBlocklist()` which fixed the issue

-**Note:** One domain (`graph.fbpigeon.com`) was forwarded (not blocked) but this appears to be a fallback domain that Facebook uses.
-The app still cannot function without the main domains.
+**Important Notes:**
+- **Cached Content Behavior:** Some cached videos and photos may still load because they are stored locally on the device.
+This is expected and acceptable - the app cannot fetch new content or use most functions.
+- **App Functionality:** While cached content may display, the app's core functionality (API calls, new content loading, search, comments) is effectively blocked.
+- **Domain Coverage:** The expanded domain mapping (30+ domains) provides comprehensive blocking coverage for Facebook app functionality.

 **Document your results in `docs/DOMAIN_BLOCKING_TEST_RESULTS.md`:**
 - [x] Main domain blocked
-- [x] All related domains blocked (14 domains for Facebook)
+- [x] All related domains blocked (30+ domains for Facebook)
 - [x] Mobile app cannot connect (all API domains blocked)
-- [x] Videos cannot play
+- [x] Most videos cannot play (new content blocked)
+- [x] Most functions do not work (search, comments, etc.)
-- [x] Search and comments show "Page not found"
+- [x] Search and comments show "Page not found" or fail
+- [x] Some cached content may still display (expected behavior - device cache)
+- [x] App is effectively non-functional despite cached content

 ---